datduong/Classify-WS-22q-Img/README.md

 Images can be kept in the same folder; our [train.csv and test.csv]() are provided (you will need to change folder path based on your machine).

+We trained our images with FairFace images (these auxiliary images are included and formatted, so you don't need to download/format them).

 ## Train the classifier

 There are two types of classifier: